Major changes in new eCommerce FDI policy 2018

 25% Sale Restriction

-The Department of Industrial Policy and Promotion(DIPP) has clarified that there will be 25% restriction on sale done by the vendor on a particular marketplace which would further be computed on a financial year basis.
+The Department of Industrial Policy and Promotion(DIPP) has clarified that there will be 25% restriction on sale done by the vendor on a particular marketplace.

 This means vendors would not only be able to sell only 25% of their products in a particular marketplace.